dataKim1201/roy/README.md

 👋 Hi, my name is Hanseong Kim.
 🌐 I am mainly conducting research on QuestionAnswering(QA) methods derived from Natural Language Processing(NLP).
-💼 And Currently, I am training boostcamp AI Tech 4th at the NAVER Connect Foundation, and I am stepping on the NLP domain track
+💼 And Currently, I am training boostcamp AI Tech 4th at the NAVER Connect Foundation, and I am stepping on the NLP domain track.
 💬 If you have any questions about project or collaboration, please contact me through SNS.